ethereum/devp2p/enr-entries/ng.md

 # The "topic-discovery" ENR entry

-This specification defines the "topic-discovery" ENR entry, which signals that a node implements the [TopDisc][topdisc] topic discovery capability for [Node Discovery v5][discv5] and is willing to participate in topic service tables, registrations, and lookups.
+This specification defines the "topic-discovery" ENR entry, which signals that a node implements the [TopDisc] capability for discv5 and is willing to participate in topic service tables, registrations, and lookups.

 ## Entry Format